Con Altura: Commercial performance

 Within 24 hours on streaming platforms, the song received 201,000 Spotify streams in Spain, beating Aitana's "Teléfono" as the most-streamed female song in a single day in Spotify Spain.
 After a week, the song had been streamed over 15 million times of which 4.71M came from Spain.
 This set the record for the most streamed song in Spain in only a week.
 Its music video received over 22 million views in that time.
 The song debuted number one in Spain, being Rosalía's second number one there after "Di mi nombre".
 "Con altura" topped the Argentina Hot 100 chart in July 2019.

 Music video

 Rosalía shared a preview of the music video on 27 March 2019.
-The video itself premiered on the singer's YouTube channel the day after.
+The video itself, directed by Director X. premiered on the singer's YouTube channel the day after.
 The video features Spanish dance formation, Las Ocho Rosas (who are Rosalía's backup dancers) and J Balvin inside a plane while dancing to the song and piloting the plane.
-The music video was directed by Director X, marking the first time they collaborate.
-It reached social media virality and drew comparisons to the music video of "Toxic" by Britney Spears.

 In the third week of June 2019, it became the most-viewed music video globally in a single week, with more than 19 million views in 7 days.
 A week later, the music video had been viewed more than 500 million times.
 Starting 9 July, it became the most-viewed music video by a female artist of 2019, a record previously held by Ariana Grande's "7 Rings".
 It reached one billion views by mid-October.